Terminal Station (film): Plot

-Paul and Mary wait for the next train to Paris, and inside the third class, they are seated next to an Italian woman who has gone into labor.
-Mary helps the woman to a doctor and has Paul watch her three children for her.
+While Paul and Mary wait for the next train to Paris, an Italian woman sitting next to them goes into labor.
+Her husband and Mary help the woman to a first aid station, where she is treated by a doctor.
+Mary has Paul watch the woman's three children.
+Inside the first aid station, the woman recovers and her husband thanks Mary.

 Meanwhile, Giovanni returns to the station to search for Mary.
-Before long, Mary instructs Paul to return home, with a promise to have him visit her for Christmas.
+Paul is suspicious of their relationshp, and Mary instructs him to return home, with a promise to invite him to visit her for Christmas.
 As Paul leaves the station, Giovanni sees him and asks him where Mary is.
 Paul refuses to answer Giovanni, who then runs back to the train station.
-He locates Mary and runs across the tracks, narrowly avoiding being hit by an incoming train.
+He locates Mary and runs across the tracks, narrowly avoiding being hit by an incoming train, to Mary's dismay.

-Mary and Giovanni arrive at a train compartment where they embrace each other.
-Moments later, they are arrested by the police for public lovemaking and escorted to a nearby police station.
-As they wait for the police commissioner, Giovanni confronts an officer since Mary will miss her train.
+Mary and Giovanni climb into an empty train compartment where they embrace each other.
+Moments later, they are arrested by the police for public sex and escorted to a nearby police station.
+As they wait for the police commissioner, Giovanni confronts an officer about their arrest as Mary will miss her train.
 An overhead announcer also calls for Mary to reclaim her luggage.
-When the commissioner arrives, he states their actions require a trial but instead he drops the charges since Mary is a married woman with a child.
+When the commissioner arrives, he states their actions will require a trial but instead he drops the charges since Mary is a married woman with a child.
 Giovanni escorts Mary to the station where she reclaims her luggage.
 Before the train leaves, they bid their final farewells.
 As Mary's train leaves, Giovanni exits the terminal.